Virv12/java-queue-bench/README.md

 A benchmark with `r+w` threads, where `r` are readers and `w` are writers.
 It measures the performance of concurrent queue operations with backlogged readers and writers.

-Analogous benchmarks is available for `BackloggedBlockingBench`.
+Analogous benchmarks is available for `BackloggedBlockingBench(r,w)`.

 ### BurstBlockingReadBench(w)
 A benchmark with `w+1` threads.
-`w` threads are writing to a blocking queue in a loop, while one thread is reading one element every 10us.
+`w` threads are repeatedly writing to a blocking queue, while one thread is reading one element every 10us.
 It measures the performance of each read operation.

-Analogous benchmarks are available for `BurstBlockingWriteBench`, `BurstConcurrentReadBench` and `BurstConcurrentWriteBench`.
+Analogous benchmarks are available for `BurstBlockingWriteBench(w)`, `BurstConcurrentReadBench(r)` and `BurstConcurrentWriteBench(w)`.

+## Conclusions

+After looking at the benchmarks the following implementations have been observed delivering consistent good performance.
+For basic single-threaded operations: `java.util.ArrayDeque.`.
+For concurrent non-blocking operations: `java.util.concu.ConcurrentLinkedQueue`.
+For blocking operations: `java.util.concurrent.LinkedBlockingQueue`.